Lifesmarts

 Now, I’ll be perfectly honest, I never could shovel snow.
 I did, however, barrel my way through deep snowbanks walking with a cane.
 And, I was very skilled at driving in snow.
 All this changed once a walker and scooter became permanent mobility fixtures.

-Safety, of course, is the first priority and somewhere along the way, I swallowed the pill of common sense.
-It has a bitter taste and doesn’t go down easy, but life now has much less risk.
+Safety is the first priority and somewhere along the way I swallowed the pill of common sense.
+It has a bitter taste and doesn’t go down easily, but life now has much less risk.

 Predictable